USP–NF General Chapters for Compounding

 General Chapters in Development:

-- Compounding with Hazardous Drugs: This General Chapter will provide guidelines and recommendations to reduce the potential harmful effects of hazardous drugs on the well-being of healthcare workers when compounding preparations for patient administration.
-Pharmacy staff working with hazardous drugs can experience adverse health effects when exposed to such drugs if appropriate precautions are not taken.
+- Hazardous Drugs – Handling in Healthcare Settings: This General Chapter will provide guidelines and recommendations to protect healthcare personnel and the environment when handling hazardous drugs.
+Staff handling hazardous drugs can experience adverse health effects when exposed to such drugs if appropriate precautions are not taken.

-- Compounding for Clinical Drug Studies: This General Chapter will provide guidance to compounding pharmacists when preparing investigational new drugs for use in early clinical trials.
+- Compounding for Investigational Studies: This General Chapter will provide guidance to compounding pharmacists when preparing investigational new drugs for use in preclinical and early phase 1 studies.
 Topics in the General Chapter will likely include materials management, standard operating procedures as part of a quality assurance program, assigning beyond-use dates, packaging and labeling, etc.